 Hex Template Scales

-For reference, use the table below to determine template measurements (the template has blank placeholders you can use to record the scale):
+For reference, use the table below to determine template measurements:

 The archive ZIP file below contains the hex templates outlined above, in a variety of formats: CC3 FCT file, Hexographer HXM file, and PDF.
 As noted on the templates, you are free to make unlimited copies for personal use.